Autodesk/bionano-wetLabAccelerator/CONTRIBUTING.md

 ### Tests

-We are the worst, and have only included minimal tests, in the folder `/QA/`.
+We have only included minimal tests, in the folder `/QA/`.
 We would hugely appreciate the contribution of tests.
 Please make sure that your contributions maintain the fidelity of that test suite.